jinghaoyong/ecommerce/README.md

 ## Pending Small Task
 🔜 special content image size
-🔜 shared service which make the navbar will whether hidden when scroll down
+🔜 shared service which make the navbar will whether hidden when scroll down 🔜 sitemap which enable google this kind of search engine more easier to crawl the website thing
 ## env file environment.ts
 export const environment = {
   production: false,